andrewharvey/asgs2pgsql/README.md

     rights to this work.
     http://creativecommons.org/publicdomain/zero/1.0/

 Requirements
 =======

 Debian Dependencies: `gdal-bin, libdbd-pg-perl, postgresql-9.1-postgis, libtext-csv-perl, unzip, wget`

-The scripts assume you have a PostgreSQL database up and running with a user of name `abs` and a database owned by `abs` called `abs` which you can connect to without authentication.
+The scripts assume you have a PostgreSQL database up and running and you have configured it such that you can connect to the database abs with user abs without authentication.
+For example by adding the following line to `/etc/postgresql/9.*/main/pg_hba.conf`

-I plan to allow control of the postgres host and port using the PGHOST and PGPORT environment variables, in a later release.
+    local   abs   abs      trust

+You could substitute trust with ident if you create the user abs on your system and run these scripts as that user.

 Running the Scripts
 =======

-You can set up the user and database with,
+You can set up the abs user and database with,

     $ sudo su - postgres
     $ createuser --no-createdb --no-createrole --superuser abs